DariaMoryakova/bakery-website/README.md

 For back-end:

 I am using Sinatra microframework.
-I also, use the Sendgrid API to send an email to the user’s email with a catalog of all items sold.
+I also, use the Sendgrid API to send an email to the userï¿½s email with a catalog of all items sold.